Home Privacy Policy Feedback Link to us Site Map

 Download version in Access 2000

-Let's take a look at the example.
+Let's look at the example.
 Below, we have a form that allows the user to enter a record.
 The user will enter the Item Type, and the form will automatically assign a sequential number to the Sequential # field.

 The user can control the assignment of the next number through the Codes table.
 In this table, there are two records for A (which is Accident) - one for 2004 as denoted by A04 and one for 2005 as denoted by A05.
 There is also an entry for F (which is Fire) for 2005 as denoted by F05.